mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

         else if totalConnectionCount < maxPoolSize:
           connection = create connection
         # If there is no background thread, the pool MUST ensure that
-        # at least minPoolSize connections are in the pool.
+        # there are at least minPoolSize total connections.
-        # This SHOULD be done in a non-blocking manner
+        # This MUST be done in a non-blocking manner
         while totalConnectionCount < minPoolSize:
-          create connection
+          populate the pool with a connection

     except pool is closed:
       emit ConnectionCheckOutFailedEvent(reason="poolClosed")
       throw PoolClosedError